markdom/specification/1.0/markdom.md

 ##### `ContentType` {#api-common-contenttype}

-The `ContentType` enum represents the node type of a [*Markdom content*] and has the following constants:
+The `ContentType` enum indicates the node type of a [*Markdom content*] and has the following constants:

 * `CODE`,
 * `EMPHASIS`,